LERWICK TSR 2011

-On Monday at 3pm as arranged the ‘Julie Rose’ down from Unst picked us up at the small boat harbour by the Lodeberries, the old houses by the sea once used by fisherman and smugglers of yore.
+On Monday at 3pm as arranged, the ‘Julie Rose’ down from Unst and picked us up at the small boat harbour by the Lodeberries, the old houses by the sea once used by fisherman and smugglers of yore.
 Our skipper Davey and mate Edmund had brought some guests, a couple from New Zealand, although born and bred in the Shetland, Laurie and Mary, now retired were visiting family.
 I boarded with three other photographers one all the way from San francisco.
-The weather was overcast and visibility very poor as we set out into the Bressay Sound.
-It was 1500hrs the race due to start at 1700, as we headed seaward we were soon passed by the naval vessels who would form the start line and the ship NLV Pharos with the media onboard.
+The weather was overcast and visibility very poor as we set out into the Bressay Sound, it was 1500hrs, the race due to start at 1700.
+As we headed seaward we were soon passed by the naval vessels who would form the start line and the ship NLV Pharos with the media onboard.

 Predicting where the ships would cross the line is always a bit tricky at least until the last minute.
 There is always a “No go zone’ (NGZ) by the windward start boat that no one is allowed to enter.
 The ships as one would expect usually pass fairly close to the windward mark, the NGZ marker preventing any chaos that might otherwise occur.